FUSAR-GPT : A Spatiotemporal Feature-Embedded and Two-Stage Decoupled Visual Language Model for SAR Imagery: Ablation Experiment

-To supplement the main text, we include an ablation study evaluating the contribution of the first-stage supervised fine-tuning (SFT1), whose purpose is to inject fundamental SAR-specific knowledge into the model.
-Unlike SFT2—which directly targets downstream tasks—SFT1 enhances the model’s basic understanding of SAR imaging characteristics and domain patterns.
-As presented in Table \ref{tab:Ablation Experiment_x} in the appendix, removing SFT1 leads to a noticeable performance degradation, while including it yields an improvement of approximately 2 percentage points.
-These results demonstrate that SFT1 provides a more informative initialization and strengthens the model’s domain awareness, thereby enabling more effective downstream adaptation.
+To supplement the main text, we conduct detailed ablation studies on the target counting task to evaluate the contribution of the first-stage supervised fine-tuning (SFT1), which aims to inject SAR-specific knowledge into the model.
+Unlike SFT2, which directly targets downstream tasks, SFT1 enhances the model’s basic understanding of SAR imaging characteristics and domain patterns, providing a more informative initialization.

+As shown in Table \ref{tab:Ablation Experiment}, the Qwen2.5-VL baseline using only SFT2 achieves a performance of 34.85\%, revealing a significant bottleneck in SAR understanding.
+Incorporating the TLM module to fuse AEF features improves the performance to 41.92\%, demonstrating the effectiveness of AEF geographical priors as an independent knowledge source.
+Further introducing SFT1 yields an additional gain of approximately 10 percentage points, ultimately boosting the full model to 52.53\%.
+These results highlight a strong synergy between SFT1 pre-alignment and TLM feature fusion: SFT1 establishes a superior semantic alignment foundation, enabling TLM to more effectively exploit AEF priors, thereby strengthening domain awareness and achieving optimal downstream performance.